pmean/build-website/text/05/ConflictInterestA.md

 research.
 So, for example, a common charge is that EPA preferentially funds research that exaggerates environmental hazards and the researchers funded by EPA try to deliver this type of finding.
-Often this sort of charge is a \"red herring\" by opponents of environmental regulation intended to sow doubt and confusion.
+Often this sort of charge is a "red herring" by opponents of environmental regulation intended to sow doubt and confusion.

-Another \"red herring\" was claims about a financial conflict of interest with the James Randi prize.
+Another "red herring" was claims about a financial conflict of interest with the James Randi prize.
 James Randi, through the James Randi Education Foundation, has offered a million dollar prize

-> \"*to anyone who can show, under proper observing conditions, evidence
+> "*to anyone who can show, under proper observing conditions, evidence
-> of any paranormal, supernatural, or occult power or event.*\" \--
+> of any paranormal, supernatural, or occult power or event.*" \--
 > [www.randi.org/research](http://www.randi.org/research)

 This generous offer includes claims for:

-> \"*Dowsing.
+> "*Dowsing.
 ESP.
 Precognition.
 Remote Viewing.
 Communicating with the
-> Dead and/or \'Channeling\'.
-Violations of Newton\'s Laws of Motion
+> Dead and/or 'Channeling'.
+Violations of Newton's Laws of Motion
 > (Perpetual Motion Devices).
 Homeopathy.
 Chiropractic Healing (beyond
 > back/joint problems).
 Faith Healing.
 Psychic Surgery.
 Astrology.
-> Therapeutic Touch (aka \'TT\').
+> Therapeutic Touch (aka 'TT').
 Qi Gong.
-Psychokinesis (aka \'PK\').
+Psychokinesis (aka 'PK').
 > The Existence of Ghosts.
 Precognition & Prophecy.
 Levitation.
 > Physiognomy.
 Psychometry.
 Pyramid Power.
 Reflexology.
 Acupuncture.
-> Applied Kinesiology (aka \"AK\").
+> Applied Kinesiology (aka "AK").
 Clairvoyance.
 The Existence of
 > Auras.
 Graphology.
 Numerology.
 Palmistry.
-Phrenology.*\" \--
+Phrenology.*" \--
 > [www.randi.org/research/faq.html](http://www.randi.org/research/faq.html)

 Notice the wide range of alternative medicine practices included in this